New York - Best Buy is not only dreaming, but planning for, a

 said that Best Buy now serves "four channels" with the Geek Squad at the

-service center in Best Buy stores, the ability to do car installations,
+service center in Best Buy stores, the ability to do car installations, online

 and phone support.